algochoi/algorand-onboard/README.md

 `./goal node catchup [1234#YOURCHECKPOINTHERE] -d ~/node/testnetdata`

 Latest Testnet checkpoint: https://algorand-catchpoints.s3.us-east-2.amazonaws.com/channel/testnet/latest.catchpoint

+#### My node isn't catching up!
+Double check that your node is up to date.
+If there has been a protocol change, you will not be able to sync current blocks on an older node.

 ### Making an account
 Start kmd on a private network or testnet node: